soumaiabouh/smart-grid-privacy-enhancing-system/m3/Architecture.md

 ### 4.2 Data Minimization
 1. Collect only the necessary data required for billing and system operation.
 Minimize the collection of personal information beyond what is essential for providing services.
-2. **Data Retention and Deletion:** Regularly review and delete outdated or unnecessary data.

 ### 4.3 Transparency and Consent
 1. Inform users about the data being collected and obtain explicit consent to do so.